 -

-Use honest, humble tone – over-promotion may be seen as arrogant.
+Use an honest and humble tone – over-promotion may be seen as arrogant.

 Interview Tips